MPavilion 10: Design

 “The consistent factor in my work is my interest in light,” Ando added.
 “For MPavilion, the spatial sequence of circles and squares will create spatial sequences of light and dark.
 These will change during the day and seasons as the sun moves through the sky.
 The surfaces the light touches will also change—walls will reveal arresting patterns of shadow, while the water from the reflecting pool may cast dappled patterns on a previously plain surface.”

-Esteemed Australian architect Sean Godsell, Principal of Sean Godsell Architects, has been appointed Executive Architect in Australia for MPavilion 10—Godsell was also our architect for MPavilion 1 in 2014–15.
+Esteemed Australian architect Sean Godsell, Principal of Sean Godsell Architects, was appointed Executive Architect in Australia for MPavilion 10—Godsell was also our architect for MPavilion 1 in 2014–15.

 Led by Tadao Ando, the construction of MPavilion 10 represents a significant global collaboration between Japanese and Australian architects, engineers and builders; Osaka, home to Ando’s office, is Melbourne’s sister city.